 Except to visit my mother on Sundays, I rarely saw anyone.
 And I only saw her because she didn’t have a computer.
-If she did, I’d probably Skype her and save myself the hour’s drive.
+If she did, I’d probably FaceTime her and save myself the hour’s drive.

 ‘You spend too much time on that computer, that’s your problem,’ she always scolded me.